edgware/edgware/fabric.docs/README.txt

 Download the latest stable release of Edgware from http://edgware-fabric.org.
 The .zip or .gzip contains a top-level folder called edgware-X.Y.Z where X.Y.Z is the version number.

+Note: always unpack the .zip/gzip into an empty folder.

 Once extracted, from within that top-level folder, run the appropriate command for your operating system:

 Linux and OS X: